pablocael/handwritten-number-generator/README.md

-# cogent-number-generator
+# number_generator

-Cogent project for generating handwritten digits for a number sequence
+Python package for generating handwritten digits for an input number sequence or list of number sequences.

+Module functionalities: